Jalyn Armour-Davis

-Jalyn Armour-Davis (born September 3, 1999) is an American football cornerback for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Alabama.
+Jalyn Armour-Davis (born September 3, 1999) is an American professional football cornerback for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.

-Early life and high school
+Early life

 Armour-Davis grew up in Mobile, Alabama and attended St. Paul's Episcopal School.
 He was rated a four-star recruit and committed to play college football at Alabama.

 College career

 Armour-Davis suffered a season-ending knee injury during preseason training camp as a freshman and used a medical redshirt.
 He played in eight games during his redshirt freshman season.
 Armour-Davis played mostly on special teams as a redshirt sophomore.
 He was named a starter at cornerback going into his redshirt junior year and finished the season with 32 tackles, four passes broken up and three interceptions.
-Following the end of the season, Armour-Davis entered the 2022 NFL Draft.
+Following the end of the season, Armour-Davis entered the 2022 NFL draft.

 Professional career

+Baltimore Ravens

-Armour-Davis was selected by the Baltimore Ravens in the fourth round, 119th overall, of the 2022 NFL Draft.
-He played in four games as a rookie before being placed on injured reserve on November 26, 2022 with a hip injury.
+Armour-Davis was selected by the Baltimore Ravens in the fourth round, with the 119th overall selection, of the 2022 NFL draft.
+He played in four games as a rookie before being placed on injured reserve on November 26, 2022, with a hip injury.

+In the 2023 season, he appeared in eight games and logged six total tackles.

+Armour-Davis made 7 appearances (2 starts) for Baltimore in 2024, recording 1 pass deflection and 8 combined tackles.
+On January 3, 2025, he was placed on injured reserve with a hamstring injury, ending his season.

+On August 26, 2025, Armour-Davis was waived by the Ravens in final roster cuts.

+Tennessee Titans

+On August 27, 2025, Armour-Davis was claimed off waivers by the Tennessee Titans.